Today you will look at your values.

 How have others demonstrated the quality in their lives?
 How has the quality been illustrated in biographies, books, movies and quotations?

-Think about what would fill your life with value (pdf) in each life area (pdf).This is an important step in the goal setting process.
+Clarify your values with the Values Worksheet at Map Your Values.
 Find ways to apply what you have discovered.
 Make a plan to develop the personal qualities that you have chosen.